jurakovic/TimestampCopy/README.md

 **`Undo`**
 - Restores the previous timestamps of the last modified file or folder.
 - It is avaliable on all files and folders, but it will only restore the timestamps for the file or folder that was last used in the `Paste` (or `Undo`) operation.
-- Each `Paste` operation, before overwriting timestamps with the previously copied ("new") ones, stores the specified file or folder's path and the current ("old") timestamps to a temporary location.
+- Each `Paste` operation, before overwriting timestamps with the previously copied ("new") ones, stores the specified file or folder's path and the current ("old") timestamps to an "undo-clipboard".
+(More details below.)
-- The `Undo` itself then does the same as the `Paste` operation – it stores the undo-*ed* file or folder's path and the current timestamps to a temporary location.
+- The `Undo` itself then does the same as the `Paste` operation – it stores the restored file or folder's path and the current timestamps to a temporary location.
 If you again choose `Undo`, it will restore the timestamps back to the "new" values.
 - That means if you choose `Undo` repeatedly, it will for the same file or folder rotate the timestamps between the "old" and "new" values.

 #### Script Modes

 The script can operate in three different modes, and each mode defines slightly different behavior of the script.
-The mode is determined by the way the script is executed and it's not meant to be set by the user.
+The mode is determined by the way the script is executed, and although there is a parameter for that it's not meant to be set by the user.
 The default is *Terminal* and the script will set the desired mode for the context menu integration based on installation user input.

 ***`Terminal`***
 - If the script is run from the terminal, it will use the existing terminal window to display output messages.